Meridel Rubenstein: Biography

 Rubenstein was born in Detroit, Michigan in 1948.
 In 1970, Rubenstein earned a bachelor's degree in social science, with a film-making emphasis from Sarah Lawrence College.
 She received an M.A. from the University of New Mexico in 1974 and an M.F.A. from the same institution in 1977, studying with Beaumont Newhall and Franck Van Deren Coke.
 She received a Guggenheim Fellowship in 1981 and a National Endowment for the Arts Fellowship in 1983.
 From 1985 to 1990 she was head of the photography department at San Francisco State University.
 In 1990 she returned to New Mexico to teach at the Institute of American Indian Arts.
 In 2006, she received a fellowship from the Pollock-Krasner Foundation.
 She currently lives and works in Santa Fe, New Mexico and Singapore.

-Rubenstein is best known for her large-format photographs incorporating sculptures and unusual media, such as Monks in a Canoe from 2000-2001 in the collection of the Honolulu Museum of Art.
+Rubenstein is best known for her large-format photographs incorporating sculptures and unusual media, such as Monks in a Canoe from 2000 to 2001 in the collection of the Honolulu Museum of Art.
 This work consists of a dye transfer on glass and a found wooden dug-out canoe.
 Her photographic series, The Volcano Cycle, is a component of the larger project, Eden Turned on its Side.